paragoner1/Ackee-School-of-Solana-Season7/notes/README.md

 These notes serve as a comprehensive reference for reviewing the course material.
 Each set includes detailed explanations, key takeaways, and quick lookups to help reinforce learning.

 ## Detailed Lesson Journey
-For a complete breakdown of each lesson, including notes, learning summaries, quick references, and links to related assignments/projects, see the [Notes Directory README](notes/README.md).
+For a comprehensive overview of each lesson, including detailed notes, learning summaries, quick references, and links to related assignments and projects, refer to the [Notes Directory README](notes/README.md).